autodesk-nicolas-holst/maxscript_fix_jt_groups/README.md

 Two different algoritms for this one:
 1. do this across the entire scene
 2. do this per group

-WARNING: this is highly risky because it just checks that we do it on editable meshes with the same number of faces.
-In most of my tests that changes something in the model.
+WARNING: this is highly risky because it just checks that we do it on editable meshes with the same number of faces, v5 addes a check for the total face area.
 Use at your own risk!

 make_all_instances_unique=0
 Iterates through all objects and makes them unique